-CHE\ 111 CONCEPTS OF CHEMISTRY
+CHE 111 CONCEPTS OF CHEMISTRY

 4 semester hours (3 class hours/2 laboratory hours) For non-science AND science majors.
 Inorganic chemistry, elements, atomic structure, chemical and physical bonding, compound formation and chemical nomenclature, chemical reactions, thermo-chemistry, aqueous solutions, electrochemistry, and equilibrium.
 Laboratory related to material covered in lecture.
-Not open to students who have completed CHE\ 121 or CHE\ 122.
-Prerequisites: Eligibility for MAT\ 186 AND ENG\ 101.
+The use of computers and Blackboard are integral aspects of the course.
+Not open to students who have completed CHE 121 or CHE 122.
+Prerequisites: Eligibility for MAT 186 AND ENG 101.

-CHE\ 121 GENERAL CHEMISTRY I
+CHE 121 GENERAL CHEMISTRY I

-4 semester hours (3 class hours/3 laboratory hours) For science majors.
+4 semester hours (3 class hours/3 laboratory hours) Offered: Fall Semester

+For science majors.
 Principles, theories, and laws of chemistry dealing with chemical bonding, molecular formation, periodic trends, states of matter, gas laws, and thermochemistry.
-Prerequisites: Eligibility for MAT\ 186 AND ENG\ 101.
+The use of computers and Blackboard are integral aspects of the course.
+Prerequisites: Eligibility for MAT 186 AND ENG 101.

-CHE\ 122 GENERAL CHEMISTRY II
+CHE 122 GENERAL CHEMISTRY II

-4 semester hours (3 class hours/3 laboratory hours) Chemical reaction theory, chemical kinetics, thermodynamics, gaseous equilibria, aqueous and nonaqueous solutions, acid-base theory, electrochemistry, coordination chemistry, atmospheric chemistry, organic and biochemistry.
-Prerequisite: CHE\ 121 with a "C" or better
+4 semester hours (3 class hours/3 laboratory hours) Offered: Spring Semester

+Chemical reaction theory, chemical kinetics, thermodynamics, gaseous equilibria, aqueous and nonaqueous solutions, acid-base theory, electrochemistry, coordination chemistry, environmental chemistry, organic and biochemistry.
+The use of computers and Blackboard are integral aspects of the course.
+Prerequisite: CHE 121 with a "C" or better